Rosewood1985/ai-sports-edge/memory-bank/progress.md

   - The update should address the high severity vulnerabilities in this package

 Next, I'll continue with other high severity vulnerabilities, focusing on braces.

+##### 6. braces (High Severity Vulnerability)

+- **Current Version**: Mixed (3.0.3 for direct dependency, 2.3.2 in nested dependencies)
+- **Latest Version**: 3.0.3
+- **Update Command**: `npm install braces@latest --save --legacy-peer-deps`
+- **Result**: Partially successful
+- **Issues Encountered**:
+  - The direct dependency was already updated to version 3.0.3
+  - Many nested dependencies still use version 2.3.2, particularly in webpack-related packages
+  - Tests still fail with the same error about missing `@react-native-community/netinfo` module
+- **Notes**:
+  - The main package is already at the latest version (3.0.3)
+  - Nested dependencies in various packages still use the vulnerable version 2.3.2
+  - A more comprehensive fix would require updating those parent packages as well
+  - This is a common issue with npm dependencies where nested dependencies can't be directly updated

+Next, I'll continue with other high severity vulnerabilities, focusing on node-fetch.